Club Rules for 2016-17 Season

 Each member may submit up to two entries for each League competition.
-Unless otherwise stated (see rules for each competition) there is no age-limit for entered images but they must not have been previously entered in any league competition.
+Unless otherwise stated (see rules for each competition) there is no age-limit for entered images but they must not have been entered in any previous league competition.

 6.3.2 The Wildlife competition is for wildlife that is normally found in the wild i.e. not domesticated.
 New Forest ponies are considered domestic.
-Photographs containing only plant subjects will not be eligible.
-Photographs containing Insect(s) as the main subject will be eligible.
+Photographs containing only plant subjects will not be eligible but photographs containing Insect(s) or small animals as the main subject will be eligible.
 It is permissible for the photographed subject to have been in captivity, provided there is no evidence of mankind in the picture.

-The Portman and Jimmi Storrs together count as a single league Competition.
+The Wildlife and Flora Competitions together count as a single league Competition.
 Each member may submit a total of up to two entries, which may be entered in the two competitions in any combination.
-Ie. Two Portman or two Jimmi Storrs or one in each.
+I.e. two Wildlife images or two Floral & Plant Life images or one in each.

-This is a Digital Projection competition with the subject to be chosen by club members at the Annual General Meeting.
+This is a digital projection competition with the subject to be chosen by club members at the Annual General Meeting.
 Members may enter two images which must have been photographed since the setting of the subject at the previous AGM.
 Images must not have been used in previous League competitions and cannot be entered in later League competitions, except Best of Year in the same year.

 Each member may enter two monochrome prints.
 There is no prescribed subject.

-The aim of this competition is to produce 3 images that link together by virtue of their content.
+The aim of this print competition is to produce 3 images that link together by virtue of their content.
 Please note that one picture divided into three will not be accepted.
-The three images may be flush or traditionally mounted on 3 separate mount boards, each board to be a maximum size 350mm wide by 500mm high so that they can be displayed side by side on the easel, no minimum size.
-The 3 images may be flush or traditionally mounted on one single board, maximum size 1050mm wide by 500mm high, no minimum size.
-The 3 images may be printed on one sheet of photo paper, flush or traditionally mounted on one mount board, maximum size 1050mm wide by 500mm high, no minimum size.
+The three images may be flush or traditionally mounted on 3 separate mount boards, each board to be a maximum size 350mm wide by 500mm high so that they can be displayed side by side on the easel, there is no minimum size for the boards.
+The 3 images may be flush or traditionally mounted on one single board, maximum size 1050mm wide by 500mm high, there is no minimum size for the board.
+The 3 images may be printed on one sheet of photo paper, flush or traditionally mounted on one mount board, maximum size 1050mm wide by 500mm high, there is no minimum size for the board.